How to Survive Your Gluten-free School Lunch

 When children pick what they eat, they are more likely to finish their lunch – when they aren’t too busy talking to their friends!

-Have your children help prepare their own lunches.
+Have your children help prepare their lunches.
 As they get older they should be able to take care of this on their own.
 Preparing most of it the night before is a huge help.
-In the morning, just add the last-minute items to their bag.
+In the morning, add the last-minute items to their bag.

 If you have teens in the house, label any items you are taking to school the following day so NO ONE eats their food items the night before for a snack!
 Yes, this has happened at our house!